Diagnosis

 Phlebotomy can't reverse cirrhosis or joint pain, but it can slow the progression.

-If you have cirrhosis, your health care provider may recommend occasional screening for liver cancer.
+For someone with cirrhosis, a healthcare professional may recommend occasional screening for liver cancer.
 This usually involves an abdominal ultrasound and CT scan.

 Chelation for those who can't undergo blood removal

-Phlebotomy may not be an option if you have certain conditions, such as anemia or heart complications.
-Instead, your provider may recommend a medicine to remove excess iron.
-The medicine can be injected into your body, or it can be taken as a pill.
-The medicine binds excess iron, allowing your body to expel iron through your urine or stool in a process that's called chelation (KEE-lay-shun).
+Phlebotomy may not be an option for someone who has certain conditions, such as anemia or heart complications.
+Instead, a healthcare professional may recommend a medicine to remove excess iron.
+The medicine can be injected into the body, or it can be taken as a pill.
+The medicine binds excess iron, allowing the body to expel iron through urine or stool in a process that's called chelation (KEE-lay-shun).
 Chelation is not commonly used in hemochromatosis.

 Lifestyle and home remedies

-In addition to therapeutic blood removal, you may further reduce your risk of complications from hemochromatosis if you:
+In addition to therapeutic blood removal, making some lifestyle changes may further reduce the risk of complications from hemochromatosis, such as:

-• Avoid iron supplements and multivitamins containing iron.
-These can increase your iron levels even more.
+- Don't take iron supplements and multivitamins containing iron.
+These can increase iron levels even more.

 Additional dietary changes generally aren't required for people receiving blood removal treatment.